 Nurses for the Rights of the Child has developed a brochure resource for nurses, nursing students, employers, and educators to guide discussions about conscientious objection.

-Following are some sources discussing the right to conscientious objection in health care, some of which specifically relate to circumcision:
+Following are some other resources discussing the right to conscientious objection in health care, some of which specifically relate to circumcision:

 - JCAHO (the Joint Commission that accredits hospitals) requires that hospitals have some kind of Human Resources policy in place to make reasonable accommodations to staff ethical objections, as long as patient care or treatment are not compromised.

-- AWHONN (Association of Women’s Health Obstetric and Neonatal Nursing) have a statement entitled Ethical Decision Making in the Clinical Setting: Nurses’ Rights and Responsibilities (PDF), that supports nurses’ rights to conscientious objection.
+- AWHONN (Association of Women’s Health Obstetric and Neonatal Nursing) has a statement entitled Rights and Responsibilities of Nurses Related to Reproductive Health Care (revised 2016), that supports nurses’ rights to conscientious objection.

 - The American Academy of Pediatrics (AAP) has published an article on conscientious objection in pediatrics which lists circumcision as a potential source for ethical objection. http://pediatrics.aappublications.org/content/124/6/1689.full.pdf+html

-“Ethical (or moral) courage is exercised when a nurse stands firm on a point of moral principle or a particular decision about something in the face of overwhelming fear or threat to himself or herself.” (p.
-7)
+“Ethical (or moral) courage: When nurses stand firm on a point of moral principle or a particular decision about something in the face of overwhelming fear or threat to themselves.” (p.
+6)

-“Ideally, the nurse would be able to anticipate practices and procedures that would create a conflict with his or her conscience (beliefs and values) in advance.
-In this case, the nurse should discuss with supervisors, employers or, when the nurse is self-employed, persons receiving care what types of care she or he finds contrary to his or her own beliefs and values (e.g., caring for individuals having an abortion, male circumcision, blood transfusion, organ transplantation) and request that his or her objections be accommodated, unless it is an emergency situation.
+“Ideally, the nurse would be able to anticipate practices and procedures that would create a conflict with their conscience (beliefs and values) in advance.
+In this case, the nurse discusses with supervisors, employers, and persons receiving care (if the nurse is self-employed) what types of care the nurse finds contrary to their own beliefs and values (e.g., caring for individuals having an abortion, male circumcision, blood transfusion, organ transplantation, medical assistance in dying) and requests that his or her objections be accommodated, unless it is an emergency situation.” (p.
+36)

 - Article: “R.N.
 Conscientious Objectors to Infant Circumcision: A Model for Nurse Empowerment” by Betty Katz Sperlich, Mary Conant and Frederick Hodges.
 Revolution, The Journal of Nurse Empowerment, Spring 1996: 86-89.